-- Engage with Municipalities (City of New Westminster and City of Surrey) for the Project implementation phase.
+Scope: Engage with Municipalities (City of New Westminster and City of Surrey) for the Project implementation phase.
+Municipal Agreements.
+Railway Construction and Crossing Agreements.
+Utility Agreements.
+TransLink Agreement. -------- --

-- Municipal Agreements.

-- Railway Construction and Crossing Agreements.

-- Utility Agreements.

-- TransLink Agreement.

-- Continued meeting weekly with the City of Surrey and City of New Westminster.

-- Coordinated comments from the municipalities back to the Contractor on specific aspects of the Project's design including those on urban integration, traffic management, utility design, roadway alignments, and roadway guide signs. - Continued agreement discussions with TELUS and railway companies. - Handover/transfer agreement discussions regarding the existing bridge with TransLink and the Province continued.

-- Continue to engage with municipalities on the Project's design. - Continue to work with railways, TELUS and TransLink to finalize agreements. - Continue coordination with FortisBC regarding the Pattullo Gas Line Replacement.
+Monthly Highlights: Continued meeting weekly with City of Surrey and City of New Westminster.
+Coordinated comments from the municipalities back to the Contractor on specific aspects of the Project's design including those on urban integration, traffic management, utility design, roadway alignments, and roadway guide signs.
+Continued agreement discussions with TELUS and railway companies.
+Handover/transfer agreement discussions regarding the existing bridge with TransLink and the Province continued.
+Three Month Lookahead: Continue to engage with municipalities on the Project's design.
+Continue to work with railways, TELUS and TransLink to finalize agreements.
+Continue coordination with FortisBC regarding the Pattullo Gas Line Replacement.